PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Problem Statements and Research Questions.md

 ### SDG introduction to data scientists
 Data scientiest on a conference in canada are introduced to SDG's.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/0XTBYMfZyrM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 After 12 minutes in he starts to talk about national collaboration and development examples which you can skip.
-It may be interesting later though as you make recommendations in your conference poster.
+It may be interesting later though as you make recommendations in your dashboard.

 ### A more technical introduction
 Specifically, watch until the 5th minute; the part about using it for a business is not vital but may inspire your problem statement.